ishansharma13/AngularJS-jumpstart-udemy/README.md

 also known as View Model in MVVM pattern

 #### "$scope" is a special parameter which is injected automatically by angularJS

+## Modules:
+Modules are containers that are used to isolate the developer's code from the global scope They are containers for:
+    Filters
+    Controllers
+    Directives
+    Factories
+    Services
+    Routes

+One module can reference or include other modules (called Module Injection) To use a module in the view set ng-app directive equal to the name of the module.